top of page

 Call for Proposals

-Topics the conference might explore include (but are not limited to):
+Topics for the conference may explore include (but are not limited to):

-Presentations do not need to explicitly address this year’s theme, but they must connect to the broader ongoing themes of the Two-Year College English Association such as:
+Presentations do not need to directly address this year’s theme, but they must connect to the broader ongoing themes of the Two-Year College English Association such as:

 • First-year writing